01 June 1992

 47 thermal springs

 Hot Springs "National Park" was established before national parks were a thing.
-It predates Yellowstone by 40 years, though it wasn't officially designated a national park until 1921.
+It predates Yellowstone by 40 years, though it wasn't officially declared a national park until 1921.
 Hot Springs National Park has 47 thermal springs.
-The entire Bathhouse row is designated as a National Historic Landmark.
+Its entire Bathhouse row is designated as a National Historic Landmark.
 Many of the buildings are examples of Gilded Age architecture.

 National Historic Monument